chromium/chromium/docs/updater/test_plan.md

 commands it handles can use gtest asserts.

 ### Installation
-IntegrationTest.InstallUninstall tests that the updater can be installed on a clean OS, that it is immediately active after installation, and then can be cleanly uninstalled.
+IntegrationTest.Install tests that the updater can be installed on a clean OS, that it is immediately active after installation, and then can be cleanly uninstalled.

 Overinstall cases are tested by IntegrationTest.OverinstallWorking and IntegrationTest.OverinstallBroken, to ensure that the updater can be installed